Clearing trees and vegetation on private property

 Self-assessment checklist

 Before clearing or cutting any vegetation, you should complete a self-assessment checklist.
-The checklist will help you determine if your activity needs Council approval.
+The checklist is general advice and will help you determine if your activity needs Council approval.

 Complete a self-assessment checklist